HTTP: Persistent connections

 In HTTP/0.9, the TCP/IP connection is always closed after server response has been sent, so it is never persistent.

-In HTTP/1.0, as stated in RFC 1945, the TCP/IP connection should always be closed by server after a response has been sent.
+In HTTP/1.0, the TCP/IP connection should always be closed by server after a response has been sent.

 In HTTP/1.1 a keep-alive-mechanism was officially introduced so that a connection could be reused for more than one request/response.
 Such persistent connections reduce request latency perceptibly because the client does not need to re-negotiate the TCP 3-Way-Handshake connection after the first request has been sent.
 Another positive side effect is that, in general, the connection becomes faster with time due to TCP's slow-start-mechanism.

 HTTP/1.1 added also HTTP pipelining in order to further reduce lag time when using persistent connections by allowing clients to send multiple requests before waiting for each response.
 This optimization was never considered really safe because a few web servers and many proxy servers, specially transparent proxy servers placed in Internet / Intranets between clients and servers, did not handle pipelined requests properly (they served only the first request discarding the others, they closed the connection because they saw more data after the first request or some proxies even returned responses out of order etc.).
-Besides this only HEAD and some GET requests (i.e. limited to real file requests and so with URLs without query string used as a command, etc.) could be pipelined in a safe and idempotent mode.
+Because of this, only HEAD and some GET requests (i.e. limited to real file requests and so with URLs without query string used as a command, etc.) could be pipelined in a safe and idempotent mode.
 After many years of struggling with the problems introduced by enabling pipelining, this feature was first disabled and then removed from most browsers also because of the announced adoption of HTTP/2.

 HTTP/2 extended the usage of persistent connections by multiplexing many concurrent requests/responses through a single TCP/IP connection.

-HTTP/3 does not use TCP/IP connections but QUIC + UDP (see also: technical overview).
+HTTP/3 does not use TCP/IP connections but QUIC + UDP.